Become a Cable Technician: Education and Career Roadmap

 Learn how to become a cable technician.
 Research the education requirements, training information and experience required for starting a career in the telecommunications field.

-Cable technicians install, repair and upgrade systems that transport cable television and telephone signals and provide access to the Internet.
+Cable technicians install, repair and upgrade the systems that transport cable signals.
+These systems provide access to television, telephone and Internet services.
 Line installers install new cables and line repairers maintain existing cables.
 Work often involves travel in utility vehicles and working outdoors.
 Safety procedures must be followed to prevent injuries.

-Sources: *U.S. Bureau of Labor Statistics, **O*NET OnLine.
+Sources: U.S. Bureau of Labor Statistics, O*NET OnLine, Payscale.com, Comcast

 Step 1: Meet Educational Requirements